serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 SPF records can be hard to maintain when third parties can't provide an extensive list of IP addresses.
 With the ephemeral nature of many modern services these addresses may also change on a regular basis.

 Rather than risk legitimate emails getting blocked, it appears many organizations favor lax email validation rules.

+Note that even when main domains, such as `contoso.com`, have SPF and DMARC adequately configured, the organization likely has other domains.
+What do the DNS records look like for `contoso-sales.com`?

 ## The Ugly